karrirasinmaki/blackpepperswing-www/pages/studio-rental.md

 ## Save your neighbours' nerves and come monkey around at our studio!

-**We are moving!**

-Our new studio is under renovation and will be available for rental at the latest from February on.
+We have moved to the new location - Karjalankatu 2!

-We will have two separate ~100m² dance/practice studios, plus a kitchen and hang out space.
+We have two separate ~100m² dance/practice studios, plus a kitchen and a hang-out space.
+Both studios are now open for practice!

+The renovation is still a bit in progress as we are fixing the acoustics, sound system, and interior design in place.
+Also, one of our studios will have a brand new floor installed later on in the spring.

 ---

-Whether you are looking for a place to practice tapping, dancing, popping, locking, playing, singing, trumpeting, handstanding or anything else, our studio gives you the space and acoustics to do it.
+Whether you are looking for a place to practice tapping, dancing, popping, locking, playing, singing, trumpeting, handstanding, or anything else, our studio gives you the space and acoustics to do it.

 The floor is a good old sprung wooden floor which is kind to your joints.
-You can dance in tap shoes, hard-soled shoes, high heels, and indoor rubber shoes, just make sure them soles are clean.
+You can dance in tap shoes, hard-soled shoes, high heels, and indoor rubber shoes, just make sure their soles are clean.

-You may choose to open the curtains and watch people passing by along Bulevardi, or close yourself in the darkness.
-Curtains are high-quality molton fabric so it’ll absorb both light and sounds.
-Mirror wall, PA sound system, video projector with Chromecast, refrigerator-freezer, chalkboard and kitchen utensils are there for your use.
+We have two studios with a bit different equipment from each other.
+A beautiful landscape over Helsinki opens up from both of the studios.

+The Front studio is still under construction but serves those who are in a need of dance quite well.
+This studio will have a nice living room vibe in it once we have hung some curtains, a few mirrors, and random stuff on a wall - as well as maxing out the coziness factor.
+We will also install a brand new floor later on in the spring here.
+The Front studio is also a pathway into the other parts of the studio, so some traffic may occur here.

+The Back studio is more like a traditional dance room with a nice wide mirror wall and great PA system.
+Once we have fixed the acoustics to the top we can call it ready-ready.
+Here we have two sides full of windows which fill up the room with light.
+But if you choose so, you can close yourself in the darkness with the curtains.
+Curtains are high-quality Molton fabric so they’ll absorb both light and sounds.
+The Back studio offers a bit more privacy too since there will be no one trespassing.

 ### Pricing